mywonkim/StockMarketPrice/README.md

 5. Use this application at your own risk

 ## Future Improvements
-1. Improve price prediction algorithm
+1. Improve price prediction algorithm (Currently using polynomial regression despite the fact that machine learning is required)
 2. Figure out a way to distribute this application so that those who do not have a python IDE can also use it.

 # ***ENJOY!***